Welcome to Oregon’s oldest ultramarathon, run annually since 1988.

-Tracing a route along the beautiful McKenzie River, with two spectacular waterfalls, a lake so pristine its called Clear Lake, lava flows, old growth forest, numerous log bridges and the aquamarine-colored Tamolitch pool where the the river flows from an underground lava tube, the McKenzie River Trail run is 31 miles on one of the prettiest trails in America.
+Tracing a route along the beautiful McKenzie River: with two spectacular waterfalls, a lake so pristine it’s called Clear Lake, lava flows, old growth forest, numerous log bridges and the aquamarine-colored Tamolitch pool where the the river flows from an underground lava tube, the McKenzie River Trail is one of the prettiest trails in America.
 The race offers runners a technically challenging course with only moderate elevation gains and the inspiration of some of Oregon’s most breathtaking scenery.

-This event is operated under a special use permit with the Willamette National Forest.
-This event is an equal opportunity provider.
+- The event is operated by McKenzie River Trail Run under a special use permit from the Willamette National Forest.
+McKenzie River Trail Run is an equal opportunity provider.